 In this post, you will learn how to use Pandas value_counts() method to count the occurrences in a column in the dataframe.
 First, we start by importing the needed packages and then import example data from a CSV file.
 Second, we will start looking at the value_counts() method and how we can use this to count distinct occurrences in a column.
 Third, we will count the number of occurrences of a specific value in the dataframe.
 In the last section, we will have a look at an alternative method that also can be used: the groupby() method together with count().
-Now, let’s start by importing Pandas and some example data to play around with! value_counts() method.
+Let us start by importing Pandas and some example data to play around with! value_counts() method.
 For example, if you type